tshailendra/Power-Code-Validator/README.md

 ## Release Notes

-## 1.0.0
+- 1.0.0

   Initial release.

-## 1.0.1
+- 1.0.1

   Revised README with instructions on downloading a copy of the canvas file and uploading it.

+- 1.0.2

+  Removed sort for Status column in Control Details

 **Enjoy!**